MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ### Does Sui support staking a partial amount of the SUI owned by an address?

 Yes, an address can own multiple coins of different amounts.
 Sui supports staking coins owned by an address to different validators.
-The minimum staking amount that can be delegated is 1 MIST which is equal to .000000001 SUI.
+The minimum user staking amount is 1 SUI.

 ### Can I use one account address to stake with multiple validators?